Quiz: What is my child’s play personality?

 types of play

-At the heart of the Begin Approach are the 5 C’s: Critical Thinking, Creativity, Curiosity, Character, and Core Skills.
+At the heart of the Begin Approach to learning are the 5 C’s: Critical Thinking, Creativity, Curiosity, Character, and Core Skills.
 Each of these plays a vital role in preparing your child for success in school and life.

 Types Of Play